nyuoss/vaporeon-go-template-repository/pull_request_template.md

 ## Description
-Describe what changes are you making and why is this required
+Describe what changes you are making and why they are required

 ## How did you test the changes?
-Describe how did you test the changes
+Describe how you tested the changes

 ## Testing Screenshots (Optional)
 Add relevant screenshots for reference